AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 - Credentials live only in `settings.json`/`users.json`, both gitignored; `settings.example.json` is the committed template. **Never commit real credentials.**
 - The agent service (`agent_service.py`) binds to `127.0.0.1` only and is reachable exclusively through `server.js`'s own reverse proxy, which stamps a trusted username header the browser cannot forge.
 - `/api/sql-query` and the agent's `postgres` action both enforce `SELECT`/`WITH`-only — no INSERT/UPDATE/DELETE/DDL.
+- The agent's LLM provider URL is resolved against the admin-managed allowlist (the `providers` list set up under Agentic AI / LLM, conceptually the same admin-only tier as the URL Connections for Database Endpoints setting) — a request naming a URL not on that list is rejected, so a user cannot redirect the agent's outbound API calls to an arbitrary host.
 - The agent's free-form `cypher` action currently has **no code-level restriction** against write clauses (`CREATE`/`MERGE`/`SET`/`DELETE`) — it relies on a system-prompt instruction asking the model to confirm with you first.
 Structured writes (`write_relation`, `batch_update`) always require an explicit UI confirmation regardless.
 If you want a hard code-level read-only enforcement on the free-form `cypher` action as well, that's a straightforward follow-up change.
 - JWT tokens expire after 12 hours; passwords are bcrypt-hashed; login is rate-limited.
 - HTTP security headers (CSP, HSTS, X-Frame-Options, etc.) are set by `helmet`.